ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 ## Installing Docker

 The first thing that's important is installing it.
 What we are going to need is the [Docker engine](https://docs.docker.com/engine/install/), which can only be directly installed on Linux.
 This is not an accident, Docker is Linux-based and depends on it.
-Luckily enough, there exists the [Docker Desktop](https://docs.docker.com/desktop/), which is a software suite that will install the Docker engine for you on any operating system (by installing a Linux VM and running docker in that).
+Luckily enough, there exists the [Docker Desktop](https://docs.docker.com/desktop/), which is a software suite that will install the Docker engine for you on any operating system (by installing a Linux VM or WSL and running docker in that).
 It also comes with a ton more stuff, like a GUI and Docker-compose, but we won't touch those here.
 We only care about the engine and the CLI.

 During the installation process, you can use all default settings, and you can click "continue without logging in," as you don't need an account, either.